Euonymus × kiautschovicus 'Manhattan'

 - Sun to light shade.
 Used as an informal hedge, screens, or in mass plantings. conditions.

 - Hardy to USDA Zone (5) 6 Species native to Japan.
-The 'Manhattan' cultivar that was discovered in Manhattan, Kansas.
+The 'Manhattan' cultivar was discovered in Manhattan, Kansas.
 It is supposedly hardier than E. japonica, but in Corvallis E. k.
-'Manhattan' drops more leaves in winter and the remaining leaves are yellow-green.
+'Manhattan' drops more leaves in winter than E. jaconica and the remaining leaves are yellow-green.

 - Oregon State Univ. campus: east side of hedge along the east side of the Radiation Center parking lot on Jefferson Ave.